damiankw/phpsysmon/README.rst

    :target: https://huntr.dev
 Version 3.6.0.beta2

-PHP Server Monitor is a script that checks whether your websites and servers are up and running.
+PHP Systems Monitor is a script that checks whether your websites and servers are up and running.
 It comes with a web based user interface where you can manage your services and websites, and you can manage users for each server with a mobile number and email address.